luizbgomide/EclipsePhase2e-ptbr/src.clean_html/13/12-countermeasures.md

 Every system is unique and handles security differently.
 The GM maps out each system’s set-up.

 **Motes** are notorious for minimal security and outdated defenses.
-Sometimes, however, they are slaved to a controlling “chokepoint” node with better security (this is the case with most PANs).
+Sometimes, however, they are puppeted to a controlling “chokepoint” node with better security (this is the case with most PANs).

 **Host** defenses largely depend on the security consciousness of their owner.
 Muses act as system defender for mesh inserts and ectos.